mpv-player/mpv/DOCS/man/en/options.rst

         - ``--subcp=utf8:cp1250`` Use CP1250 if input is not UTF-8.
         - ``--subcp=cp1250`` Always force recoding to cp1250.

+    The pseudo codepage ``UTF-8-BROKEN`` is used internally.
+If this is used as codepage, the subtitle will be interpreted as UTF-8, but with "Latin 1" as fallback for bytes which are not valid UTF-8 sequences.
+This codepage name is never passed to iconv.

     If the player was compiled with ENCA support, you can use special syntax to use that::

-        --subcp=enca:<language>:<fallback codepage>
+        ``--subcp=enca:<language>:<fallback codepage>``

     You can specify your language using a two letter language code to make ENCA detect the codepage automatically.
 If unsure, enter anything (if the language is invalid, mpv will complain and list valid languages).
     Fallback codepage specifies the codepage to use if autodetection fails.
-    If no fallback is specified, the subtitle will be interpreted as UTF-8, but with "Latin 1" as fallback for bytes that are not valid UTF-8 sequences.
+    If no fallback is specified, ``UTF-8-BROKEN`` is used.

     .. admonition:: Examples